Kanban boards, a visual project management tool, offer numerous benefits to organizations across various industries.

 If you are using a physical Kanban board, it is important that everybody can read what is written down – it might be worth printing cards out or nominating somebody with good handwriting to write on the cards.
 Keep tasks and instructions short and to the point.

-Kanban is a great tool for improving efficiency and productivity at work, but it is important to ensure that you and your team are using it in the most effective way.
+Kanban is a great tool for improving efficiency and productivity at work, but it is important to ensure that you and your team are using it most effectively.